jameshaydon/lawvere/README.md

 - Make a small (but not just a few lines) "real program".
 - Allow one to define morphisms via curry/uncurry.
 - Think about if diagrams (which are used for e.g. (co)limits) can be represented as functors directly (from discrete categories).
-- Typechecker is not complete.
+- Type checker is not complete.